xingjian-bai/ns-diffusion/readme.md

 - Train 1-obj scene; train on 2-obj-scene with composition.

 ### cond_image2
-- conditioned on object, or relation, or baoth
+- conditioned on object, or relation, both
 - added a global diffusion to train together

+### cond_image3
+- added evaluation pipeline